astronomer/docs/astro/configure-idp.md

 6. Open the Astro application you just configured, click **Sign On**, then click **Edit**.
 Configure the following values:

-    - **Connection Name**: Enter the **Connection Name** you copied from the Cloud UI.
+    - **Connection Name**: Enter the **Connection Name** you copied from the Astro UI.
     - **Application username format**: **Email**.
     - **Update application username on**: `Create and update`.

 7. Copy the values for **Sign-on URL**, **Sign out URL**, and **X.509 Certificate** from the **Metadata Details** section.
 8. Assign yourself to the Astro app integration from Okta.
 See [Assign an app integration to a user](https://help.okta.com/en-us/Content/Topics/Provisioning/lcm/lcm-assign-app-user.htm).
-9. Return to the Cloud UI.
+9. Return to the Astro UI.
 In the configuration screen for your SAML connection, configure the following values:

     - **Identity Provider Single Sign-on URL**: Enter your **Single Sign-on URL**.
     - **Identity Provider Sign-out URL**: Enter your **Single Sign-out URL**.